a little bit about me...

 I currently teach modules on Vector Calculus with applications to Fluid Mechanics (MATH225) and Variational Calculus (MATH430).
 I also usually offer a couple of undergraduate and taught-postgraduate research projects each year.
 However, I will not normally supervise more than two projects each academic year, so it's best to get in touch early if you'd like to do a project with me.
 If you are interested in doing a PhD with me, you should drop me an email in the first instance.
 You can find a few sample projects here, but that list is not exhaustive.

-If you would like to see me, please make an appointment.
+You can drop-by during these times without an appointment.
+If you would like to see me outside of these times, then please make an appointment.